6 Ways to Help Your Child Grow

 - Streamline.
 Pray and dialogue with your husband about ways to simplify your activities so that you can concentrate on areas of strength, and not just every passing interest or trend.
 Doing too much can occasionally cause us to excel in very little.

 - Train it.
 Search out classes, lessons, mentors (which can be as casual as letting your daughter who loves children tag along with an older babysitter), library books, Christmas gifts, experiences, camps, and Scriptures that can encourage your particular kids.
 But the goal is not more activities or stuff: This is another area to work smarter, not harder.
-Focusing on your child’s makeup is a way to focus these areas, not make them messier.
+Focusing on your child’s makeup is a way to focus on these areas, not make them messier.

 - Cheer them on.
 When you see your child in their sweet spot, let them know.
 Once, my husband purchased a worship songbook for me and left it on our piano with a note: Just because I love the way you’re made. …Yup.
 I was pretty much a little puddle on the floor after that.

 - On the other hand… When my youngest was just starting to toddle around, I thought I was going to need therapy to cope with all his crazy exploration antics.
 It took my laments to his pediatrician for her to observe, “Wow!
 It sounds like he’s really mechanical!
 Maybe he’ll be an engineer or something.”
-Some of the things that drive us the most crazy about our kids—like my creativity blustering around my Queen of Clean mother—are the weaknesses that also happen to be some of their greatest strengths.
+Some of the things that drive us the craziest about our kids—like my creativity blustering around my Queen of Clean mother—are the weaknesses that also happen to be some of their greatest strengths.

 Help us out!
 What have you seen work well to grow a child according to their particular bent?